parth-cprime/platform360-templates/generated/p360_43/README.md

 # Order Management API

 ## Project Overview
-This project is an Order Management API which provides an automated notification system for a customer service team.
-It analyzes incoming feedback for urgency and directs notifications to the appropriate team member.
-It also provides a simple dashboard showing pending and acknowledged urgent feedback.
+This Order Management API is designed to provide an automated system for notifying the customer service team when customer feedback requiring immediate attention is submitted.
+It includes features like analyzing incoming feedback, routing notifications to the appropriate team member, and maintaining a dashboard of pending and acknowledged urgent feedback.

 ## Security Considerations
-We've implemented the following security measures:
+We have considered the following security practices while designing this API:
-1. JWT token validation for secure authentication
+1. JWT Token Validation for secure authentication.
+2. Input Validation and Sanitization to prevent injection attacks.
+3. Secure Password Hashing using bcrypt.
-2. CORS enabled with proper configuration
+4. CORS enabled with proper configuration to prevent unauthorized access.
-3. Rate limiting to prevent abuse
-4. Security headers via Helmet middleware
-5. Encryption of sensitive data
-6. Proper error handling to prevent information leaks
+5. Error Handling to prevent information leakage.
-7. Input validation and sanitization to prevent injection attacks
+6. Secure Logging for monitoring and audit purposes.

 ## Authentication Method
-We're using JSON Web Tokens (JWT) for authentication.
-This method is stateless and scalable, allowing for secure data transfer between parties.
+JWT (JSON Web Tokens) is used as the authentication method for this API.

 ## Data Sensitivity Level
-The data handled by this API is considered internal.
-It's important to protect this data against unauthorized access or modification.
+The data sensitivity level for this API is internal.

 ## Installation Instructions
-1. Clone the project repository
+1. Clone the repository.
-2. Install the dependencies with `npm install`
+2. `cd` into the project directory.
+3. Run `npm install` to install the dependencies.
-3. Set your environment variables in a `.env` file
+4. Set up your environment variables in a `.env` file in the root directory.
-4. Start the server with `npm start`
+5. Run `npm start` to start the server.

 ## Security Best Practices Followed
-1. Least Privilege Principle: Every module can access only the information and resources necessary for its legitimate purpose.
-2. Regular Updates: Dependencies are kept up to date to benefit from the latest security patches.
-3. Secure Defaults: Configuration settings are set to secure values by default.
-4. Encryption: Sensitive data is encrypted during transit and at rest.
-5. Logging: All actions are logged for audit purposes.
-6. Error Handling: Errors are properly handled and do not disclose sensitive information.
+1. JWT Token Validation
+2. Secure Password Hashing
+3. CORS Configuration
+4. Input Validation and Sanitization
+5. Error Handling
+6. Secure Logging